Does Laser tattoo removal cause scarring?

 Potential Side Effects of Laser Tattoo Removal Treatment

 You can expect some mild side effects directly after your tattoo removal treatments.
 Below you’ll find a list of potential side effects and what you can do to help your body heal and reduce discomfort during the 6-8 weeks between sessions.
-Help yourself form good aftercare habits by writing each symptom you experience on a list and noting down the steps you can take to sooth it.
+Help yourself form good aftercare habits by writing each symptom you experience on a list and noting down the steps you can take to soothe it.
 Consult your list after each session to help your body recover.

-Blistering is caused by irritation of the skin by a new tattoo, a cover up, or dense ink.
+Blistering is caused by irritation of the skin by a new tattoo, a cover-up, or dense ink.
 If you have sensitive skin and get blisters after a sunburn, your skin is likely to react the same way after a laser tattoo removal treatment.
 Blistering looks like a bubble on the top layer of skin either within or around the tattoo.
 Don’t burst your blisters.
 They are your body’s way of protecting your skin and stopping bacteria from coming in contact with it.
 Popping a blister can result in infection, especially if not done properly.
 Blistering from laser tattoo removal lasts for about 3-5 days.
 If the discomfort of a blister becomes severe, let your laser tattoo clinic know or see your doctor.

 Swelling is normal after laser tattoo removal treatments.
 Depending on the size of the tattoo, there are a few measures you can take to manage the swelling.
 If your tattoo is on the upper or lower trunk, swelling will normally subside the day after the treatment.
 Gently ice the area intermittently for 10 minutes at a time with 5 minutes in between to help with the inflammation.

 Resting will also help with larger tattoos on the torso, back and chest areas avoiding vigorous, repetitive movements.
-For swelling on the arms, keep the area elevated above you heart to help with circulation, which delivers everything your body needs to heal.
+For swelling on the arms, keep the area elevated above your heart to help with circulation, which delivers everything your body needs to heal.
 For tattoos on the legs, it’s important to keep the feet up because gravity will pull blood down and hinder circulation.
-Depending on the size and location of your tattoo, swelling will subside between 3 and 5 days after a treatment.
+Depending on the size and location of your tattoo, swelling will subside between 3 and 5 days after treatment.

 Your skin may become red directly after treatments.
 This symptom can last for up to 72 hours.
-The colour is caused by minimal to moderate pinpoint bleeding within the skin following a treatment session.
-You should never see blood on your dressing, unless you are having eyebrow tattoo removal or have a popped blister.
+The color is caused by minimal to moderate pinpoint bleeding within the skin following a treatment session.
+You should never see blood on your dressing unless you are having eyebrow tattoo removal or have a popped blister.
 In these cases some blood may be seen, but if you start to see excessive amounts see a doctor and talk to your tattoo removal clinic.
-Redness of skin is sometimes accompanied by blisters.
+Redness of the skin is sometimes accompanied by blisters.
 Redness in or around the tattooed area indicates that your top layer of skin is still very sensitive.